marpies/onesignal-ane/README.md

 In the snippet above, replace:
 * `{APP-PACKAGE-NAME}` with your app package name (value of `id` element in your AIR app descriptor).
 Remember it's prefixed with `air.` when packaged by AIR SDK, unless you knowingly prevent this.
 * `{ONE-SIGNAL-APP-ID}` with your OneSignal app id
-* `{GOOGLE-SENDER-ID}` with your Google Sender ID (also known as Google Project Number) obtained from [the tutorial](https://documentation.onesignal.com/docs/generate-a-google-server-api-key)
+* `{GOOGLE-SENDER-ID}` with your Google Sender ID (also known as Google Project Number or Firebase Sender ID) obtained from [the tutorial](https://documentation.onesignal.com/docs/generate-a-google-server-api-key)

 ### Custom Android icons